ajm52/restaurant/docs/info/classes.md

 - could be a guest, cook, server, or bartender.
 - guests are controlled by their party thread, while the others have their own.

+- id consists of a letter denoting the type of person, followed by a number.

 guest:

 - a restaurant customer.
 - sits at a table, dines, then leaves.
+- inherits id from person.

 party: